 Your first visit to a Vermont dispensary might feel unfamiliar if you’re new to legal cannabis.
 Here’s the typical process:

-Step 1: Check-In You’ll show your ID at the entrance or front desk.
-Staff will verify your age and may ask if it’s your first visit.
+- Step 1 Check-In: You’ll show your ID at the entrance or front desk.
+Staff will verify your age and may ask if it’s your first visit

-Step 5: Leave with Sealed Products Products must remain in their original, sealed packaging until you reach private property.
-Don’t open anything in the parking lot or while driving.
+- Step 5 Leave with Sealed Products: Products must remain in their original, sealed packaging until you reach private property

 Product Types Available